 - Other things identified by partners

-- The ACH is not going to tell partners how they can use their funds with minimal exceptions, such as you cannot use the funds to draw down federal matching funds, or to supplant existing Medicaid support.
+- The ACH will not tell partners how to use their funds with minimal exceptions, such as you cannot use the funds to draw down federal matching funds, or to supplant existing Medicaid support.

 When it is time for our one-on-one meeting can multiple partners attend together?

-- If multiple partners agree that they would like to meet jointly we will accommodate that request.
+- If multiple partners agree that they would like to meet jointly we will do our best to accommodate that request.